Compositional equivalences based on Open pNets

 \section{Full details of the Simple Protocol Example}

-The first piece of code is the textual definition of the SimpleSystemSpec pNet (named SimpleProtSpec2 in the code here), that was drawn in Figure \ref{SimpleProt:Impl}, page \pageref{SimpleProt:Impl}.
+The first piece of code is the textual definition of the $\symb{SimpleProtocolSpec}$ pNet, that was drawn in Figure \ref{SimpleProt:Impl}, page \pageref{SimpleProt:Impl}.
 This code should be intuitive enough to read, with the following language conventions, that brings some user-friendly features, mapped by the editor into pure pNet constructs.

 \begin{itemize} \item Constants of any type (including Action) must be declared as ``const''.
 They are used either as functions with argument, as typically \texttt{in(msg)}, or constants without argument, typically as "tau()". \item Variables can be declared as global variables of a pLTS (e.g. \texttt{m\_msg} in \texttt{PerfectBuffer}), or a pNet Node in the case of synchronisation vector variables (e.g. \texttt{p\_a}), or as input variables in a pLTS, as \texttt{?msg} in \texttt{PerfectBuffer}. \item The variables in the guards of synchronisation vectors (e.g. in SV1) do not need to be explicitly quantified: by convention, all variables in a guard that do not appear inside the vector actions will be recognised as bound by a \emph{forall} quantifier inside the guard. \item The tools will check that everything is correctly declared, that variables are used properly and do not conflict between different objects, that vectors have coherent length, etc. \end{itemize}